opendatasoft/slate/source/includes/_files.md

 ## Upload a file

-This endpoint is for sending a new file to the platform.
+This endpoint is for uploading a new file to the platform.

 > Definition

 ```HTTP
 POST https://{DOMAIN_ID}.opendatasoft.com/api/management/v2/files/
 ```

-Uploads a file to the platform.

 > Example request